Heavy soil cycle leaving residue

 Step 1

-Check that your home water heater is set to at least 120°F, because the KitchenAid Heavy cycle depends on hot water to fully activate and dissolve detergent — water below this threshold leaves a chalky or filmy residue on dishes.
+First, I recommend checking that your home water heater is set to at least 120°F. The KitchenAid Heavy cycle relies on hot water to activate and dissolve detergent fully—water below this threshold can leave a chalky or filmy residue on your dishes.
 Locate your water heater’s thermostat dial and raise it to 120°F if it’s set lower.
-Pro tip: run the hot water at your kitchen sink for 30–60 seconds before starting the cycle so the line is already primed with hot water when the dishwasher fills.
+Pro tip: run the hot water at your kitchen sink for 30–60 seconds before starting the cycle so the line is primed with hot water when the dishwasher fills.

 Step 2

-Remove the spray arms by twisting them counterclockwise, then inspect every nozzle hole for mineral deposits or food debris, clearing each one with a toothpick — clogged holes reduce water pressure and create uneven coverage that leaves residue on dishes.
+Next, remove the spray arms by twisting them counterclockwise, and inspect every nozzle hole for mineral deposits or food debris.
+Clear each one with a toothpick—clogged holes reduce water pressure and create uneven coverage that leaves residue on dishes.
 Soak the arms in white vinegar for 20–30 minutes to dissolve hard water buildup, rinse thoroughly, and reinstall by twisting clockwise until they click.
-Make sure the arms spin freely after reinstalling, since a stuck arm is a common cause of persistent residue even after cleaning.
+Ensure the arms spin freely after reinstalling; a stuck arm is a common cause of persistent residue even after cleaning.

 Step 3

-Test the detergent dispenser’s wax motor with a multimeter set to Rx1: a healthy motor reads 300–500Ω, while an open (infinite resistance) reading means the motor has failed and the dispenser door won’t open during the cycle.
-If the dispenser never opens, the full detergent dose sits unused in the cup and never reaches your dishes, leaving them visibly coated.
-Safety note: disconnect the dishwasher from power before probing the wax motor terminals.
+Now, it’s time to test the detergent dispenser’s wax motor with a multimeter set to Rx1.
+A healthy motor should read between 300–500Ω.
+If you see an open (infinite resistance) reading, the motor has failed, and the dispenser door won’t open during the cycle.
+If the dispenser never opens, the full detergent dose remains unused in the cup, which leaves your dishes visibly coated.
+Remember to disconnect the dishwasher from power before probing the wax motor terminals.

 Step 4

-Pull out and disassemble the three-part filter assembly located at the bottom of the tub — the coarse mesh, fine mesh, and cylindrical filter — and rinse each piece under running water, scrubbing gently with a soft brush.
-A clogged filter forces the pump to recirculate dirty, particle-laden water through the spray arms, which redeposits grime onto dishes rather than draining it away.
-Clean the filter at least once a month if you run Heavy cycles regularly, as heavy soil loads accelerate buildup.
+Next, pull out and disassemble the three-part filter assembly located at the bottom of the tub—the coarse mesh, fine mesh, and cylindrical filter.
+Rinse each piece under running water, gently scrubbing with a soft brush.
+A clogged filter forces the pump to recirculate dirty, particle-laden water through the spray arms, which redeposits grime onto dishes instead of draining it away.
+Clean the filter at least once a month if you run Heavy cycles regularly, since heavy soil loads accelerate buildup.

 Step 5

-Open the rinse aid reservoir on the inside of the door and refill it if the indicator shows empty or low, then adjust the dispenser’s dosage dial to setting 5 (maximum) if you have hard water.
-Rinse aid lowers the surface tension of water so it sheets off dishes cleanly — without it, water droplets dry in place and leave mineral spots and a cloudy film that’s easily mistaken for detergent residue.
-If you’ve recently switched to a detergent pod that claims to include rinse aid, using the reservoir separately still produces noticeably better results in hard-water areas.
+Open the rinse aid reservoir on the inside of the door and refill it if the indicator shows empty or low.
+Adjust the dispenser’s dosage dial to setting 5 (maximum) if you have hard water.
+Rinse aid lowers the surface tension of water so it sheets off dishes cleanly—without it, water droplets dry in place and leave mineral spots and a cloudy film that’s easily mistaken for detergent residue.
+If you’ve recently switched to a detergent pod that claims to include rinse aid, using the reservoir separately can still yield noticeably better results in hard-water areas.

 Step 6

 With all components cleaned and verified, run a full Heavy cycle using a quality HE dishwasher detergent dosed according to the package instructions for your water hardness level.
 Using too little detergent is a frequent cause of residue, but using too much can also leave a soapy film, so measure carefully rather than estimating.
-If dishes come out clean and residue-free, the repair is complete; if residue persists, the next diagnostic step is testing the wash motor and heating element for proper operation.
+If your dishes come out clean and residue-free, you’ve completed the repair.
+If residue persists, the next step is to test the wash motor and heating element for proper operation.

 Where to Buy Replacement Parts